-This DEEP MINE ADVENTURE TOUR B is an hour and half guided tour that is restricted to fit adults only, children must be over the age of 10.
-Booking in advance required.
+The DEEP MINE ADVENTURE TOUR B is an hour and half guided tour that is restricted to fit adults only, children must be over the age of 10.
+Booking in advance is required.
 The main lights in the mine are turned off for this tour, all visitors are issued with genuine miners battery powered headlamps which add to the atmosphere of the guided tour.
-Our lamps came from Kellingley Colliery [Big K], the last deep coal mine to work in the UK, the names of the original miners remain on the charging apparatus racks.
+Our lamps & equipment came from Kellingley Colliery [Big K], the last deep coal mine to work in the UK, the names of the original miners remain on the charging apparatus racks in our Lamp Room.
 The emergency lights in the mine will remain in use.
-Four levels of the mine are explored right down to the depths of 4 Level just above the main mine pump sump at 5 Level and the guided tour takes 90 minutes or thereabouts.
+Four levels of the mine are explored right down to the depths of 4 Level just above the main mine pump sump at 5 Level.
+The guided tour takes 90 minutes or thereabouts.

-There are 75 downward steps and 83 upward steps, some of which are steep.
+There are about 75 downward steps and 83 upward steps, some of which are steep.

-The two other stope shafts date from the 1700s are also seen.
-Towards the end of the underground tour the Holman Chamber is visited where the unique George V underground Royal Mail post box is situated.
+The two other stope shafts date from the 1700s are also seen during tours.
+Towards the end of the underground tour the Holman Chamber is reached where the unique George V underground Royal Mail post box is situated.

-How do I book for the DEEP MINE ADVENTURE TOUR??
+How do I book for the DEEP MINE ADVENTURE TOUR B?

-Bookings for Deep Mine Adventure Tour B can only be made by telephone or a personal visit in advance.
-Numbers allowed are limited so booking a week in advance by telephone is recommended to avoid disappointment - especially during wet weather periods
+Bookings for Deep Mine Adventure Tour B can only be made by telephone or during a personal visit in advance.
+Numbers allowed are limited so booking a week in advance by telephone is recommended to avoid disappointment - especially during wet weather periods.

 Mining conditions are presented at all times during underground tours.
-Please ensure for your personal safety that you wear suitable washable clothing - the ideal being an old pair of full length denim jeans, stout sensible walking shoes or trainers.
+Please ensure for your personal safety that you wear suitable washable clothing - the ideal being an old pair of full length denim jeans, stout sensible waterproof walking shoes, Wellington boots or trainers.

 Shorts, half length trousers, culottes, cropped jeans or trousers or similar are most inappropriate for a Main Mine Tour A visit and will NOT be allowed on Deep Mine Tour B visits.

-Flimsy shoes, flip flops, high heels, wedges, open toe sandals, open heel sandals or lightweight house shoes are entirely unsuitable & will NOT be allowed.
+Flimsy shoes, flip flops, high heels, wedges, open toe sandals, open heel sandals or lightweight house shoes are entirely unsuitable & will NOT be allowed on either tour.

 Sorry - NO - We regret that none of the following are allowed ....Handbags, backpacks, cameras, ipads, dvd players, transistors, selfie sticks, laptops,

-mobile or cell phones, water bottles, harnesses are NOT allowed, photography is NOT permitted in the mine.
+mobile or cell phones, water bottles, harnesses, walking sticks, crutches, walkers are NOT allowed underground, photography is NOT permitted in the mine.